TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 	}
 }
 ```
+The reason for using `bufio` here is that we need to be able
+to unread a character.

 So to actually lex our source into tokens, we'll have this `Next`
 function that can be ran in a loop to get a list of tokens